julianchurchill/text-adventure/README.md

 To run the emulator - run 'android list avd' to get all the configured virtual devices, then 'emulator @<device-name>' to run the chosen device in the emulator.

+Save files are stored on the emulated device under /data/data/com.chewielouie.textadventure/files.
+Run 'adb shell' to get access to the file system.

 Backlog
 =======

 - [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
 I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
 I can send a screenshot for this if I'm not being clear."
   * See email as he also included a screen shot.
-  DONE - Update Presenter to get items text from model and pass to view
-  - Update activity to combine items text with main text
+  DONE - Update Presenter to get items text from model and pass to view DONE - Update activity to combine items text with main text
   - Update model to return items text
   - Update model to stop items text being included in the main description
 - [FEATURE] What's new dialog for first run of new version.